uc-cdis/fence/docs/google_architecture.md

 Fence can issue short lived, cloud native credentials to access data in various cloud storage services.
 For Google, there are a handful of data access methods:

 1. Signed URLs
+* Generate URLs that provide temporary, authenticated, access to anyone with the URL
 2. Temporary Service Account Credentials
+* Grant temporary access to authorized data via Google Service Account (for use in Google's Cloud Platform)
 3. Google Account Linking and Service Account Registration
+* Grant end-user Google Accounts and Google Projects temporary access to authorized data

-We'll talk about each one of those in-depth here.
-First though, an overall look at the Fence+Google architecture.
+We'll talk about each one of those in-depth here (and even delve into the internal details a bit).
+First, we'll take an overall look at the Fence + Google architecture.

-### Fence -> cirrus -> Google
+### Fence -> cirrus -> Google: A library wrapping Google's API

 We have a library that wraps Google's public API called [cirrus](https://github.com/uc-cdis/cirrus).
 Our design is such that fence does not hit Google's API directly, but goes through cirrus.
 For all of cirrus's features to work, a very specific setup is required, which is detailed in cirrus's README.